noahehall/theBookOfNoah/0current/aws/exams/services/mgmtGovernance/cloudwatch.md

 - cloudwatch logs: make sure specify `awslogs` as the logConfiguration.driver
 - cloudwatchEvents: captures task state changes
 - service cpu/memory utilization metrics: enables you to scale in/out

+### MQ

+- broker utilization, queue and topic metrics
+- alarms and autoscaling based on metrics